-- If your experiment has collected sufficient data in favor of either setting, you'll see a score representing the statistical significance of the data.
+- If your experiment shows there's a high probability that either one setting outperforms the other or there's little difference in performance between the two settings, you'll see the probability that the recommended setting is better than the other setting.
 For example, "80% chance the variation will perform better than the original".
-This score is based on the p-value for revenue.
 Note that this score is likely to be less accurate if you stopped your experiment early.

 Note that older experiments may show different metrics.